-If you have a lasting impairment from your work-related injury or illness in Arizona, you may be eligible for permanent compensation.
+If you have a lasting impairment from your work-related injury or illness in Arizona, you may be eligible for permanent workers' compensation benefits.
 How much you'll be compensated depends on the type of injury.
 (See our article on eligibility and filing for workers' comp in Arizona.)

 Arizona considers there to be two different kinds of permanent injuries, Scheduled and Unscheduled.
 A Scheduled injury is one that is listed in the workers' compensation law as being entitled to a certain compensation rate.